serebrov/serebrov.github.io-hugo/content/posts/2016-06-10-scaleway-docker-deployment.md

 - [web-deploy/deploy.sh](/scaleway-docker/deploy.sh) - deploy all apps locally or to the remote instance
 - [web-deploy/init-docker.sh](/scaleway-docker/init-docker.sh) - use it for initial server setup (only needed once, for the new server)
 - [web-deploy/init-db-files.sh](/scaleway-docker/init-db-files.sh) - uploads files and database dumps to remote server and then goes over dumps in mysql/dump and drops/creates databases and loads dumps, also users [web-deploy/mysql/init-db.sh](/scaleway-docker/init-db.sh) and [web-deploy/mysql/dumps/load-dumps.sh](/scaleway-docker/load-dumps.sh), dump files should be under `web-deploy/mysql/dumps`
-- [web-deploy/mysql-cli.sh](/scaleway-docker/mysql-cli.sh) can be user to start the MySQL client for the MySQL container
+- [web-deploy/mysql-cli.sh](/scaleway-docker/mysql-cli.sh) can be used to start the MySQL client for the MySQL container

 The `deploy.sh` script uses docker-machine to build and run the containers on the remote server.
 There are several modes it can be used it: